 You’ve seen it in deep oceans – water becomes blue.
 Sure, one could argue, but that’s only because the water is reflecting the color of the sky.
 That’s a solid argument, but as research has shown, a slight blue hue is an intrinsic property of water (in and of itself).

 The light turquoise color is caused by weak absorption in the red part of the visible spectrum.
 The color becomes visible when looking at a white light source through a long pipe (or something else) filled with pure water and closed at both ends with transparent glass.

-This is also brilliantly illustrated in glacial ice; glacial ice is subjected to significant pressure, and as a result, it is much more dense and lacks air bubbles in its structure.
-As a result, sometimes, the real turquoise color of water can be revelead in a spectacular display.
+This is also brilliantly illustrated in glacial ice; glacial ice is subjected to significant pressure, and as a result, it is much denser and lacks air bubbles in its structure.
+As a result, sometimes, the real turquoise color of water can be revealed in a spectacular display.